rocicorp/diff-server/doc/cli.md

 The Replicant SDK includes a command-line program called `rep` which you can use to inspect and manipulate Replicant databases from the terminal.

-To install it, just copy the binary for your platform to someplace in your path and run it:
+To install it, just copy the binary for your platform [from the latest release](https://github.com/aboodman/replicant/releases/latest) to someplace in your path and run it:

 ```
 cp <sdk>/replicant-darwin-amd64 ~/bin/rep